lasigeBioTM/DiShIn/README.md

 This software package provides the basic functions to start using semantic similarity measures directly from a rdf or owl file.

-- semanticbase.py : provides a function to produce the semantic-base as a SQLite database
+- semanticbase.py : provides a function to produce the semantic-base as a SQLite database (to work in python v2 please check the comments in the get_uniprot_annotations function)

 - ssm.py : provides the functions to calculate semantic similarity based on teh SQLite database